LeToNode/Play2.0-CN-doc/production/ProductionHeroku.md

 ## Deploy your application

-To deploy your application on heroku, you just need to push it into the `heroku` remote:
+To deploy your application on Heroku, just use git to push it into the `heroku` remote repository:

 ```bash
 $ git push heroku master